All the World Darts Championship nine-darters from Alexandra Palace

 From Barney's double to Jackpot cashing out in the final, and two in the same afternoon...

-With the 2019 World Darts Championship just around the corner, we've been remembering every nine-darter in the history of the competition.
+With the 2020 World Darts Championship just around the corner, we have been remembering every nine-darter in the history of the competition.

-You can watch the Ally Pally extravaganza live on our very own dedicated channel Sky Sports Darts from Thursday, December 13, and cross your fingers for another perfect leg!
+You can watch the Ally Pally extravaganza live on our very own dedicated channel Sky Sports Darts on Friday, with live and exclusive coverage right through to the final on Wednesday 1 January, and cross your fingers for another perfect leg!

 Until then, we look back over the history books...